63rabbits/CalcExpressionByTree/README.md

 # CalcExpressionByTree

 1. Convert the expression to reverse Polish notation.
-2. Convert reverse Polish notation to a expressoin tree.
+2. Convert reverse Polish notation to a expression tree.
 3. Calculate using expression tree.